Postilion: Artillery

 The gun detachments of the King's Troop, Royal Horse Artillery are each driven by a team of three post riders.
 The King's Troop is a ceremonial unit equipped with World War I veteran 13-pounder field guns drawn by six horses in much the same configuration as the guns of the 19th and early 20th century would have been.
 Officers and senior non-commissioned officers ride separately.

 The United States Army's Old Guard Caisson Platoon also rides postilion.
 The section sergeant, on a separate horse, is in charge of the team and there are six other horses teamed together.
 This configuration is used at Arlington National Cemetery.

 Derivative terminology and use

-To adapt to the rigours of horses traveling long distances at a trot, postillion riders adapted a method of rising and falling with the rhythm of the horse's gait and given the name "posting" or "posting to the trot."
+To adapt to the rigours of horses travelling long distances at a trot, postillion riders adapted a method of rising and falling with the rhythm of the horse's gait and given the name "posting" or "posting to the trot."